bertrandmc/til/aws/developer-associate-notes.md

 `Multivalue answer routing policy` – Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.

 `Weighted routing policy` – Use to route traffic to multiple resources in proportions that you specify.

+NOTES:
+Updated to route may be reflected immediately to your clients if they already cached and waiting for TTL to expire.

+**HealthChecks**
+Unhealthy when 3 checks fail.
+Healthy when 3 checks pass.
+Checks interval defaults to 30 seconds but can configure to 10s (incur extra costs).

 # Databases